Birds of North America

 Anatidae & Podicipedidae

-Waterfowl includes swans, geese, ducks, teals and mergansers.
-All these birds have webbed feet.
-Also, included are the grebes, which have lobed feet.
+Types of Waterfowl include: swans, geese, ducks, teals and mergansers.
+All of these birds have webbed feet.
+Waterfowl body namesAlso included, are the grebes that have lobed feet.
 There are over sixty species in the waterfowl group.

 There are three types of swans living in North America.
 These are the largest waterfowl on the continent.
-Not included in the above mentioned, is the Black Swan, an exotic bird sometimes seen in a local city parks or waterways.
+Not included in the above mentioned is the Black Swan, that is an exotic bird and is sometimes seen in local city parks or waterways.

-The goose is the the second largest bird found in North America.
+The goose is the second largest bird found in North America.
 There are at least seven types of geese native to the continent.
 There are at least two farm geese that were introduced, the Graylag Goose and the Swan Goose, sometimes known as the Chinese Goose.
-The Bar-headed Goose is an exotic bird seen around cities and another two vagrants species from Eurasia.

-The mergansers are the smallest group with only three types and lastly, the grebes, which are the smallest birds in the waterfowl group.
-There are seven types of grebes in North America.
+The mergansers are the smallest group with only three types, and lastly the grebes, which are the smallest birds in the waterfowl group.
+There are seven types of grebes native to North America.

-Click on the bird names listed below to see pictures of Waterfowl
+Click on bird images or names to see pictures of the Waterfowl seen in North America

 Classic Collection of North American Birds